-Oxford Archaeology North (OA North) undertook a rapid identification survey, on behalf of West Coast Energy Ltd and Renewable Development Company Ltd (RDC - Scotland) during February 2003.
+Oxford Archaeology North (OA North) undertook a rapid identification survey, on behalf of West Coast Energy Ltd and Renewable Development Company Ltd (RDC - Scotland) during February and August 2003.
 The survey covered a 200m wide development corridor around twenty seven wind turbines and cable routes on Brotherdale Ridge between the Borrowdale and Bretherdale valleys.
 The development area ran for over 6km along the ridge line from north of Crookdale Crag (NY 5559 0613) in the north-west to Casterfell Hill (NY 5970 0205) in the south-east.
+Further phases of rapid identification survey were carried out in October 2004 and January 2005 and this concentrated on three areas of the assessment area initially outside the previous identification survey corridor where finalised plans for turbine locations and access tracks have extended beyond the original survey area.